From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Conclusion

+This paper analyses the impact of mandatory and cost-free kindergarten for four-year-old children on maternal labour market behaviour using Swiss administrative data.
+Our identification strategy exploits birthday cut-off dates as random assignment of the mandatory kindergarten and compares labour market responses for mothers whose children enter kindergarten in the current year versus the following year.
+We apply a non-parametric regression discontinuity design (RDD) and find statistically significant effects on the employment and earnings of previously non-employed mothers, but not of the total sample of mothers.

-Our findings contribute to closing the gap between the literature on childcare and school entry by analysing the mandatory and free of charge kindergarten.
-Current literature suggests that attending childcare or school affects maternal labour force participation positively in countries with a low maternal labour force participation and low childcare attendance rate (see for example \cite{NOLLENBERGER2015} or \cite{BAUERNSCHUSTER2015}).
-In Switzerland, maternal labour force participation exceeds the OECD average, hence we find in our study, if anything, a very moderately effect of mandatory kindergarten on maternal labour force attachment.
-This result is in line with other studies analysing the effect of childcare on maternal employment in countries with an even higher maternal labour force participation (see for example \cite{Lundin2008}).
-From a policy perspective, it would be interesting to examine whether a full-day kindergarten impacts maternal working hours and earnings.
+Our findings contribute to the literature on childcare and school entry by analysing the mandatory and free of charge kindergarten.
+Current literature suggests that attending childcare or school affects maternal labour force participation positively in countries with low maternal labour force participation and low childcare attendance rate (see, for example, \cite{NOLLENBERGER2015} or \cite{BAUERNSCHUSTER2015}).
+In Switzerland, maternal labour force participation exceeds the OECD average.
+Our study’s result that mandatory kindergarten only sensibly affects labour market decisions of previously non-employed mothers, but not of other groups, is in line with no or only modest effects of childcare on maternal employment found in countries with a high maternal labour force participation (see, e.g. \cite{Lundin2008} and \cite{HAVNES2011}).

+Furthermore, working parents mainly use the support of grandparents for childcare in Switzerland \citep{JacobsFoundation2018}.
+The insignificant impact of mandatory kindergarten on labour market response in the total sample of mothers might also be explained by a crowding out effect of informal childcare (see e.g. \cite{HAVNES2011}).
+Since mandatory kindergarten is half-day care in most cantons, mothers are often faced with the challenge of balancing their work around the limited kindergarten hours or finding another (costly) care option.
+This circumstance might potentially account for the absence of a widespread impact of mandatory kindergarten on the earnings in the total sample of mothers.
+For future research, it would be interesting to examine whether a mandatory full-day kindergarten impacts maternal labour force participation and earnings.

 \begin{appendices}